InstanceGaming/MapZip/README.md

      `webpageInstalled`        | The webpage to open upon installation.                                | String `webpageUninstalled`      | The webpage to open upon uninstallation.                              | String

- * **profile.zip** - You create this part.
+ * **profile.zip** - *You create this part*.
 Within it is the same folder layout as the .minecraft directory, place your maps resources within this zip.

 ---